tomwhartung/always_learning_python/hello_world/startproject/README.md

 ### Editing the files

-Looking at what we did for the other two working versions, here is how I decided to deal with this step.
+Looking at output of the other two (now four) working versions, I decided to make slightly different edits in this step.

-The tutorials say to edit the following files, creating them as necessary:

 ```
 ## In pwd = /var/www/learn/django/github/customizations/always_learning_python/hello_world/startproject/say_hi_tomh